JulienArmand/InterfacesTRANUS2016/README.md

 Code of the TRANUS project<br />
 Code of the scenario within that project <br />
 One more line at the end, necessary for proper reading of the file, which can contain anything.

+The executable file for InterfaceVariationTRANUS was created using pyinstaller.
+It hasn't been tested properly as of yet.